simplykool123/furnili/replit.md

 - BOQ reference linking for traceability and stock validation.
 - **Dynamic Pricing**: New requests automatically use current product prices from inventory.
 - **Fixed Cost Recording**: Once projects are completed, material costs are frozen in Project Finance for accurate historical tracking and profitability analysis.
+- **Automatic Stock Management**: When material requests are marked as "issued", inventory stock is automatically deducted.
+If an issued request is cancelled/rejected/deleted, stock is automatically restored with complete audit trail via stock movements.

 #### Reporting & Analytics
 - Role-specific dashboards with key metrics.